 As a general rule: wool rocks

-Technically, all wool yarns can shed.
-This is due to the structure of the fiber.
-After the wool fiber is sheared, it’s combed and then spun into yarn.
-The best wool yarn comes from the longest, finest fibers vs. shorter, more breakable fibers.
+!
+But technically, all wool yarns can shed due to the structure of the fiber.
 Good wool sheds less than not so great wool.

-But the natural shedding that can occur from wool yarns, is not terribly noticeable.
-So if you are seeing an abundance of fibers coming from your rug, it's probably due to something other than nature of the wool yarn.
+But the natural shedding that can occur from wool yarns, is typically not terribly noticeable.
+So if you are seeing an abundance of fibers coming from your rug, it's probably due to something other than nature of wool yarns.

-If you have a brand new rug, those cloudy tufts can be cut fibers that have been embedded into the face of the rug durning rug production.
-Durning rug production the length of the pile (rug thickness) is typically much taller than the pile of the finished product.
-After the rug has been constructed, the hight of the yarns will be cut to the desired pile height.
-Cutting the pile leaves little pieces of wool fiber buried into the face of the rug.
-These cut fibers then work their way out of the carpet with use.
-If you have a new rug, this could be what you are experiencing.
+If you have a brand new rug, those cloudy tufts can be cut fibers that were embedded into the face of the rug.
+When rugs are made, the wool yarns are often much longer than the pile of the finished rug.
+At the end of the rug making process, the yarns are cut to the desired pile height or rug thickness.
+It's like a big haircut for your rug.
+Cutting the pile can leave little pieces of wool fiber in the rug.
+Over time, these pieces work their way out of the carpet.
+If you have a brand new rug, this could be what you are experiencing.
 Worry not!
 Shedding of brand new rugs should subside within the first six months or so.

 Unfortunately, this is not the only issue with tufted rugs.
-They can be difficult to professionally clean (sometimes the backing shrinks and causes the entire rug to buckle) and the backing traps in dirt.
-In short, as compared to other types of rug construction (hand knotted, flat woven, machine made all wool rugs) they don't represent a great value, and that's why you won't find tufted rugs at Swoon.
+They can be difficult to professionally clean and the backing traps in dirt.
+Compared to other types of rug construction (hand knotted, flat woven, machine made all wool rugs) they don't represent a great value, and that's why you won't find tufted rugs at Swoon.

 Still looking for your right rug?
 Let us help (for free)!